Healthdirect Free Australian health advice you can count on.

 • They can be used for vaginal, anal or oral sex and with sex toys.

-• Condoms work well when they are used correctly, but they won’t work if they break, slip or are used incorrectly.
+• Condoms work well when they are used correctly, but they don’t work if they break or slip.

 • You need to use a new condom each time you have sex.